stuartlynne/rfidproxy/README-rfidproxy.md

 This is done to allow *RaceDB* to have a static configuration for the RFID reader.

-The actual RFID Reader is found using SNMP, and the configuration used can be changed interactively via the QLMUX web status page.

-This not needed if only a single instance of *RaceDB* is running, as the RFID reader can be configured to the default 5084 port.

-Additional instances need to use different ports.
-E.g. 5085, 5086, etc.
+RFID Proxy listens to port 5084 on multiple IP addresses (127.0.0.N for N=1..3) and proxies the data to the QLMUX Proxy at 0.0.0.0:5084+N.

+This allows multiple instances of *RaceDB* to connect to the multiple RFID readers that are in turn discovered and selected using SNMP in QLMUX Proxy.

 ## Operation